25 Sample Personal Recommendation Letters (Tips & Examples)

 Relation with the applicant

-The recommender should start the personal recommendation letter by explaining how he/she knows the applicant.
-The recommendation letter should establish what kind of relationship the recommender and applicant share to provide the recipient with context as to why the writer is best suited to recommend the candidate.
+The recommender should start the letter by explaining how they know the applicant.
+It should establish what kind of relationship the recommender and applicant share to provide the recipient with context as to why the writer is best suited to recommend the candidate.

 I am honored to be writing this recommendation letter for Mary Adams for a position as an assistant at your organization.
 Mary and I are co-workers at Gin Tec Limited.
 We have worked together for 15 years.